-This week I read a remarkable book called “How to Live on 24 Hours A Day”.
-The author, a man named Arnold Bennett talks about a basic concept: time management.
+In the remarkable book “How to Live on 24 Hours A Day”, the author, a man named Arnold Bennett, talks about a basic concept: time management.

 Sounds pretty basic, right?